Scaling Impact: SBA Mentor-Protégé Program Boosts Small Businesses Growth

-What could be better than bringing together that community-specific knowledge with decades of experience and a wider view of the design field?
-This is the power of mentor-protégé programs, which pair established firms with emerging businesses, fostering knowledge transfer, and creating a pipeline of skilled and diverse talent.
-These partnerships are especially impactful in public sector work and are beneficial to government agencies.
+Imagine the synergy of merging community-specific knowledge with decades of experience and a broader perspective on the design industry.
+This is the essence of mentor-protégé programs, which connect established firms with emerging businesses, facilitating knowledge exchange and generating a pipeline of skilled and diverse talent.
+Partnerships with veteran service organizations are particularly beneficial in public sector projects, enhancing opportunities for government agencies.

-The Small Business Administration sets aside certain contracts for small business, which includes the very special certifications for veteran owned small businesses and service-disabled veteran owned small businesses.
-These two small business categories are uniquely positioned to provide opportunity and community growth to our veterans who have transitioned from military service into the private sector.
-The values they nurtured through selfless service to our nation become foundational to their new companies, their employees and their clients.
+The Federal Government allocates specific contracts for small business competitions, which include the very special certifications for veteran-owned small businesses and service-disabled veteran-owned small businesses.
+These specific small business growth strategies are uniquely equipped to foster opportunities and community for veterans transitioning from military service to the private sector.
+The values they cultivated through dedicated service to our nation become the cornerstone of their new enterprises, their workforce, and their clientele.

-In the realm of integrated design – a collaborative approach to architecture, engineering, and construction – SDVOSBs offer invaluable first-hand insight for creating inclusive and accessible spaces.
+Within the realm of integrated design—a collaborative approach to architecture, engineering, and construction—SDVOSB partnerships provide invaluable insights for developing inclusive and accessible environments, supporting small business growth strategies and community enhancement.

 According to the Department of Labor’s “Labor Force Statistics of Veteran’s with Disabilities” report, out of the “17.8M veterans in the civilian” workforce, “5.2M (30%) reported having a service-connected disability and 4.6M (26%) as having a disability.”
 This is in comparison with “239.8M nonveterans,” of which “28.5M nonveterans (12% of all nonveterans) reported having a disability.”
 To put a fine point on it, there is a significant population of veterans in the workforce who have a service-related disability.